kruebling/bali-rafactor/README.md

       (for   instance, 3.99).
 - [ ] Add product validations.
 - [ ] Add Stripe so users can pay when finalizing orders.
 - [x] Add password validations to ensure a user's password is sufficiently complex.
 - [ ] Add admin links to navbar so admins can easily add, update and delete products.
-- [ ] Fix the row height for products, which can quickly become uneven.
+- [ ] Fix the row height for products, which can quickly become uneven, especially when loading product details
 - [ ] Add integration testing for AJAX functionality.
 - [ ] Add further AJAX functionality where it might be useful.